 Coming home from Eryri was poignant; I wanted to stay up there a while, on the slopes, ridges and peaks.
-I love the feeling of rocks beneath my hands and feet, love the way rock clings to its temperature, solidly cold or resolutely warm.
-Love to pick my way over the hills, each step carefully taken.
-Hiking and adventuring is a part of me that I’ve had to give up over the last few years, but now I want my children to know the joy, and to know that part of me.
-Before I can take them on any more demanding hikes, though, I need to get fitter.
+I love the feeling of rocks beneath my hands and feet, love the way rock clings to its temperature, solidly cold or resolutely warm, and love to pick my way over the hills, each step carefully taken.
+Hiking and adventuring are a part of me that I’ve had to give up over the last few years, but now I want my children to know the joy, and to know that part of me.

-Before I had children, I could run five miles, or swim one mile, in about 30 mins, and had a BMI of 20.
-Since then, I’ve had three pregnancies and a series of injuries/ops that have left me slower, weaker and heavier.
+Before I had children, I could run five miles, or swim one mile, in about 30 mins, but now after three pregnancies and a series of injuries/ops, I’m slower, weaker and heavier.
 Since my job pays me to sit and write all day, slurping coffee and dunking biscuits, this means I have to make a special effort to get moving.
 (Moving and possibly not eating the Oreos.)
 So today I did my first proper, non-stop run since my last op:

 2 miles in 17 minutes (240 foot elevation).

-If I’d come back feeling great, I’d be OK with that time — it’s not brilliant but it’s not desperate either.
-However, I came back with sweaty eyeballs, feeling like I’d been stabbed (my surgeon said that I might feel like I’d been kicked by a horse.
-He wasn’t kidding).
+If I’d come back feeling great, I’d be OK with that — it’s not brilliant but it’s not desperate either.
+However, I came back with sweaty eyeballs, feeling like I’d been stabbed (my surgeon said that I might feel like I’d been kicked by a horse: he wasn’t kidding).

-Swimming — last month I swam a 42:50 mile (admittedly my weakest moment health-wise), which is lousy.
-I’ve healed a lot since, though, so I’ll have another go.
-Maybe aim for a 41-minute mile… (Really, 30 min.)
+Last month I swam a 42:50 mile which is lousy.
+I had an operation 5 days later, and have healed a lot since, though, so I’ll have another go.

 When I started this post I was going to write about how I’m burning with energy, how I can’t wait to get started and am really looking forward to this strong and exciting-blah-blah stage in my forty-something life.
 (Forty-five is the new twenty-five?)
 How revoltingly smug — how very social media — would that have been.
 But I’ve just done the run now and need to concentrate on breathing, so I’m going to abandon my blog and go and faceplant with a large wedge of Brie, until the sweat stops sticking my face to the floor, or school phones to ask why I haven’t picked up my children.